The smart way to settle with your UK employer

 Read more about how to negotiate the terms of a settlement agreement.

-In what situations can I ask for a settlement agreement?
+When can I ask for a settlement?

 How to start settlement negotiations with your employer